 To the Point

-The holiday season unofficially starts in October.
+The holiday season unofficially starts in October and how art galleries prepare for the holiday season matters to the bottom line.
 Now is the time to make a plan and put the necessary preparations in motion to make the most of holiday sales.

 Don’t forget to also plan how you will say thank you to your collectors, artists, and staff.
 You might send handwritten holiday cards or host an exclusive holiday party for all those who purchased art during the year.